futuresystems-courses/465-project-git4hiroaki-benshadburne-yujinhirose/README.md

 ## Data source
 The data is Airline on-time performance data since our focus is to automate construction process for predicting airline delays.
+You can choose data source from 1987 to 2008 ([data source link]( http://stat-computing.org/dataexpo/2009/the-data.html)) Each of the data field is described as well.

 #### Sample of data
 | Year | Month | DayofMonth | DayOfWeek | DepTime | CRSDepTime | ArrTime | CRSArrTime | UniqueCarrier | FlightNum | TailNum | ActualElapsedTime | CRSElapsedTime | AirTime | ArrDelay | DepDelay | Origin | Dest | Distance | TaxiIn | TaxiOut | Cancelled | CancellationCode | Diverted | CarrierDelay | WeatherDelay | NASDelay | SecurityDelay | LateAircraftDelay |